-In summary, a network is a group of providers that has agreed to provide a discount to covered individuals when utilizing their services.
+A network is a group of providers that have agreed to provide a discount to covered individuals when utilizing their services.
 Employers must decide if they want to offer a broad or narrow network.

 To understand self-funding better, it helps to know how this plan type differs from other plan types you may be familiar with.

 Level-funded health insurance plans are actually a type of self-funded plans.
 But how does that work?